 The Law of Polarity is one of the key ingredients to successful relationships, as the strongest chemistry exists when one person in a couple has a strong masculine energy while the other one holds feminine energy.

 The Law of Polarity and Gender

 Male and feminine energies do not necessarily correspond to male and female genders or biological sex.
-Any person, man or woman, can embody either energy.
+Any person, man or woman, can hold either energy.
 Couples can be the same or opposite sex, and what creates — or diminishes — attraction is usually the level of polarity within the relationship.